hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

 By default, the cast header is formatted to instruct *SIS* to accept the profile for immediate application without launching the *Kongsberg SVP Editor*.
-This behavior can be changed through the configuration file by setting ``sis_auto_apply_manual_casts=False``.
+This behavior can be changed through the configuration file by setting *Auto apply profile* to *False* (in the *Setup* tab).
 In this case, *SIS* will accept the cast but will then launch its own editor interface and user interaction will be required on the *SIS* computer in order to have the cast applied to the multibeam system.

 Once the cast has been prepared for transmission, it is sent to *SIS* via UDP transmission over the network.
 If *SIS* receives the profile and accepts it, it will rebroadcast the SVP datagram.
-The SSP package waits for this rebroadcast to ensure reception of the cast.
+The *Sound Speed* package waits for this rebroadcast to ensure reception of the cast.
 The profile that was re-broadcasted from SIS is compared against that which was sent.
 If they match, then the transmission is considered successful.
 If there is a discrepancy, or if no rebroadcast profile is received, the user is notified that reception could not be confirmed.
 The lower left status bar notifies the user of the various stages of this verification process.

-In deep water, the rebroadcast event may take several seconds to occur and the software will wait up to a user-defined amount of time (e.g., 30 seconds) for reception of the rebroadcasted SVP.
+In deep water, the rebroadcast event may take several seconds to occur and the software will wait up to a user-defined amount of time (e.g., 20 seconds) for reception of the re-broadcasted SVP.
 All other package functionalities are suspended during this wait period.

 Hypack
 ------

-The SSP package can transmit data to *HYPACK* using *HYPACK*'s driver for Moving Vessel Profiler (MVP) systems (``MVP.dll``).
+The *Sound Speed* package can transmit data to *HYPACK* using *HYPACK*'s driver for Moving Vessel Profiler (MVP) systems (``MVP.dll``).
 Next figures provide a guidance on how to configure a Hypack project to receive data from SSP package.